-codeHow to Run Local LLMs with Claude Code & OpenAI Codex
+claudeHow to Run Local LLMs with Claude Code

-This step-by-step guide shows you how to connect open LLMs to Claude Code and Codex entirely locally, complete with screenshots.
-Run using any open model like DeepSeek, Qwen and Gemma.
+This step-by-step guide shows you how to connect open LLMs and APIs to Claude Code entirely locally, complete with screenshots.
+Run using any open model like Qwen3.5, DeepSeek and Gemma.

-For this tutorial, we’ll use GLM-4.7-Flash, the strongest 30B MoE agentic & coding model as of Jan 2026 to autonomously fine-tune an LLM with Unslotharrow-up-right.
+For this tutorial, we’ll use Qwen3.5 and GLM-4.7-Flash.
+Both are the strongest 35B MoE agentic & coding model as of Mar 2026 (which works great on a 24GB RAM/unified mem device) to autonomously fine-tune an LLM with Unslotharrow-up-right.
 You can swap in any other model, just update the model names in your scripts.

 For model quants, we will utilize Unsloth Dynamic GGUFs to run any LLM quantized, while retaining as much accuracy as possible.